This section applies to the owners of new build condos and conversion developments only.

 Meeting to elect first board

-When registering a condominium plan, the developer has 90 days from the issuance date of the certificates of title to units (representing 50% of unit factors) to hold a meeting to elect the first board.
-This meeting is also known as a “turnover meeting.”
+When registering a condominium plan, the developer has 90 days from the issuance date of the certificates of title to units (representing 50% of unit factors –so, once 50% of the units are sold) to hold a meeting to elect the first board.
+This meeting is also known as a “turnover meeting”).
 An owner can hold the meeting if the developer does not do so within this time period.

 At the meeting to elect first board, there are a number of documents that the developer and interim board must provide at no charge to the corporation such as: